Opinion | Barrett’s hearings were a frustrating charade. But they were still chilling.

 Barrett’s studied silence offers yet another indication that she sees no protection for abortion rights in the Constitution.
 If she’s willing to say that Loving was correct, what’s the significance of her refusal to say the same about the same-sex marriage case, Obergefell v.
 Hodges?
 Again, it’s not hard to guess.

-Something Barrett was ableto talk about — her dissent in a 2019 gun rights case, Kanter v.
+Something Barrett was able to talk about — her dissent in a 2019 gun-rights case, Kanter v.
 Barr — was revealing in a different way.
 The case involved a Wisconsin man convicted of felony mail fraud — he was billing Medicare for shoddy shoe inserts — and, therefore, precluded under federal and state law from possessing a gun.
 He argued that that ban was unconstitutional because there was no proof that he posed any danger.

 The Supreme Court, ruling in 2008 that the Constitution protects an individual’s right to bear arms, said that right was not absolute.
 “Nothing in our opinion should be taken to cast doubt on long-standing prohibitions on the possession of firearms by felons,” Justice Antonin Scalia wrote for the majority.

-In Kanter, two Reagan-appointed judges voted to uphold the felon ban.
+In Kanter, two Ronald Reagan-appointed judges voted to uphold the felon ban.
 Legislatures, they observed, are “far better equipped than the judiciary to make sensitive public policy judgments (within constitutional limits) concerning the dangers in carrying firearms and the manner to combat those risks.”

 Barrett disagreed.
 She acknowledged that the government’s interest in “keeping guns out of the hands of those who are likely to misuse them . . . is very strong.”
-But, she said, “Neither Wisconsin nor the United States has introduced data sufficient to show that disarming all nonviolent felons substantially advances its interest in keeping the public safe.”.
+But, she said, “neither Wisconsin nor the United States has introduced data sufficient to show that disarming all nonviolent felons substantially advances its interest in keeping the public safe.”

 Flash forward to Barrett before the Senate Judiciary Committee, repeatedly insisting that her role as a judge was limited — that she could not be, as she put it, Queen Amy.
 “I just don’t have the power by fiat to impose my policy preferences or choose the result I prefer,” Barrett said.
 “That’s just not my role.
 I’ve got to go with what you guys have chosen.”